zaari/garta/README.md

 # Garta &emsp; [![Travis Build Status](https://travis-ci.org/zaari/garta.svg?branch=master)](https://travis-ci.org/zaari/garta) [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-Garta is a geography application for [GTK+ 3] toolkit (used by e.g. [GNOME 3 desktop environment] on [GNU/Linux operating system] and written in [Rust programming language].
-Currently the application allows you to explore tile-based world maps.
+This is a geography application for [GTK+ 3] toolkit (used by e.g. [GNOME 3 desktop environment] on [GNU/Linux operating system]) and written in [Rust programming language].
+Since release [0.1] Garta allows you to explore tile-based world maps.
 GPX loading will be implemented with release [0.2] and saving with release 0.3.
 More future goals can be found in the roadmap, and the current state in the change log.

 * [Road Map]
 * [Change Log]